Resilience Coping Recovery And Romance Scam Victims [UPDATED 2024]

 We might also see this taking back of control in victims who become activists and victim advocates as a part of legitimate organizations to promote victims’ causes, including local activism.
 They apply their experience at a social level, trying to change society so that it will create fewer victims or treat victims more fairly.
 This may also make the person feel that they are a part of creating that safe world (or at least a safer one).
 Becoming active in advocacy or peer support gives a meaningful purpose to victims and can increase their hope for their own future!

-NOTE: SCARS offers many volunteering opportunities in our support activity, in scam avoidance education, and crime prevention.
+NOTE: SCARS offers many volunteering opportunities in our support & recovery activities, in scam avoidance education, and crime prevention.

 Types of Victim Resilience